Demotivation is not fatal

 3. Take a step back

 Every time I come back from holiday, my morale drops significantly and so does my motivation.
-To combat this problem, I have my own little trick: as soon as I get back, I ask for my next vacation or time off.
+To combat this issue, I have my own little trick: as soon as I get back, I ask for my next vacation or time off.
 It’s my way of motivating myself and not feeling immediately overcome by my responsibilities and the inconveniences that come with them.
 In order to motivate yourself again, you sometimes just have to get your head above water a bit, take time for yourself and a step back from your professional life.
-Why not do a training course or like me, plan your next holidays?
+Why not do a training course or, like me, plan your next holidays?
 And why not bring up your problems with a therapist?
 It’s also a way of taking a step back and having some time for yourself.
-A psychologist will allow you to verbalise everything that’s really bothering you and stopping you from blooming and will help you draw conclusions.
+A psychologist will allow you to verbalize everything that’s really bothering you and stopping you from blooming, and will help you draw conclusions.

 Editor’s note – And if your motivation doesn’t come back?

 I was talking to you about a psychologist, and it’s precisely towards a health professional that you should turn if despite all your efforts, your motivation doesn’t come back.
 Especially during this period when your professional points of reference can be shattered, it’s important to know how to listen to yourself.
 If you moan a lot, isolate yourself and stop communicating with your professional entourage, your unhappiness is very present and should be a cause for concern.
-It may be the warning sign of a burn out, a bore out or even depression.
+It may be the warning sign of a burn-out, a bore out or even depression.